crodriguez1a/ml-nano/lessons.md

 	-  L1 vs L2 See chart
 		- L1 (biggest difference)
 			- Feature Selection will reduce noise (removes irelevant columns)
+			- It tends to turn a lot of weights into zero, while leaving only the most important ones, thus helping in feature selection.

 		- L2 is used when most columns are relevant

 # Perceptron Algorithm